JCardenas62/TestRepo/README.md

 - This is the programming language we're learning.
 ![alt text](https://cdn.worldvectorlogo.com/logos/java.svg)

-- Here is a piece of code we did in class
+- Here is a piece of code we did in class:
--
 ```
 // Brian Mueller, Julian Irimina, Jovani Cardenas